What is the definition of Climate Change?

 the amount of solar energy our planet receives.
 Other likely causes are

-solar flares, asteroid/meterorite strikes, volcanic eruptions and changes in
+solar flares, asteroid/meteorite strikes, volcanic eruptions and changes in

 sea currents due to movement of the earth's crust's tectonic plates.